The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Or at the very least, use real estate apps like Zillow or Realtor and sign up for their email alerts.

-If you have a Roth IRA you are allowed to withdraw up to $10,000 from a Roth IRA without paying taxes or penalties for your first home.
+If you have a Roth IRA you are allowed to withdraw up to $10,000 without paying taxes or penalties for your first home.

-The rules are flexible though, since you’re considered a “first-time homebuyer” if you or your spouse have not owned a principal residence in the past two years.
+The rules are flexible though for the term “first home”, since you’re considered a “first-time homebuyer” if you or your spouse have not owned a principal residence in the past two years.